piemekanika/piemekanika/README.md

 - 👋 Hi, I’m @piemekanika
-- 👀 I’m interested in fullstack developing
+- 👀 I’m interested in blockchain developing
-- 🌱 I’m currently learning backend, databases and more
+- 🌱 I’m currently learning solidity, react and blockchain itself

 <!---
 piemekanika/piemekanika is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.